huygun/arquillian-seam2-example/README.md

-Demo project showing Seam 2 support for Arquillian
+Demo project showing Seam 2 support in Arquillian
 ============================

 * Test enrichment for @In injection points from the Seam 2 Context.